Lee Hi: 2016–2018: Career breakthrough

 On March 9, 2016, Lee released half album Seoulite with lead singles "Breathe" and "Hold My Hand", where "Breathe" went on to winning her the Digital Bonsang award at the 31st Golden Disk Awards.
+The song "Breathe" was written by famous singer songwriter, Kim Jonghyun, from the hit K-pop group Shinee.
 Lee began promotions for both singles on Mnet's M!
 Countdown on March 10.
 On April 20, Seoulite was released as a studio album with lead single "My Star".
 Among the tracks, Lee participated in writing and composing the song "Passing By".
 On May 28, Lee featured on Gill's single "Refrigerator" alongside Verbal Jint.
 On September 19, SBS drama Moon Lovers: Scarlet Heart Ryeo released Epik High and Lee's soundtrack "Can You Hear My Heart", following Lee's soundtrack "My Love" on October 3.
 On December 31, Lee appeared on MBC's Infinite Challenge Hip-hop & History special as a featured guest for Yoo Jae-suk and Dok2's stage.

 On February 28, 2017, Lee featured on Code Kunst's single "X" from studio album Muggles Mansion.
 On March 28, Lee featured on Dok2's single "On & On" off studio album Reborn, where she participated in writing and composing.
 On June 17 & 18, SBS' K-pop Star held a Kpop Star and Friends concert as a wrap up for the franchise after six seasons of airing, performances included Lee Hi and label-mate Akdong Musician.
 On August 20, Lee appeared on SBS' Party People where she shared she suffered from minor panic attacks in the past, thus the creation of her 2016 hit single "Breathe".
 On October 23, Lee featured on Epik High's single "Here Come the Regrets" from studio album We've Done Something Wonderful.
-On March 21, 2018 Lee's Japanese debut album was released, thus embarking on her Japan tour at stops including Tokyo and Osaka.
+On March 21, 2018, Lee's Japanese debut album was released, thus embarking on her Japan tour at stops including Tokyo and Osaka.
 On October 19, Lee collaborated with the film Bohemian Rhapsody and released a cover soundtrack of Queen's "Bohemian Rhapsody".